9 Best Basic Materials Moat Stocks for January 2026

 Risk Factors

-• Counterparty risk if mining companies underperform
+• Counterparty risk if mining operators face financial distress

 Stock #8: United States Lime & Minerals, Inc. (USLM)